Chocolate Fudge Meltaways

 Does it get any better than little bite size, hand held, puddles of chocolate cream cheese fudge that melt in your mouth?
-All that is needed to make these wondrous confections is a bowl, a mixer, and a few minutes of your time, which makes it the perfect recipe when Christmas is coming at you like a freight train. 🙂
+All that is needed to make these wondrous confections is a bowl, a mixer, and a few minutes of your time.

-The printable recipe card is at the bottom of this post but to avoid keeping you in suspense, you’ll need: cream cheese, butter, cocoa powder, vanilla, lemon juice, milk, and confectioner’s sugar.
+The printable recipe card for these Chocolate Fudge Meltaways is at the bottom of this post but to avoid keeping you in suspense, you’ll need: cream cheese, butter, cocoa powder, vanilla, lemon juice, milk, and confectioner’s sugar.

 - Place cream cheese and butter in a large mixing bowl and beat with an electric mixer until smooth and creamy, 1-2 minutes.

 - Add 1/2 cup of cocoa powder, vanilla, lemon juice, and milk, and beat again until fully mixed.

 - Add confectioner’s sugar, one cup at a time, beating well after each and scraping down the sides of the bowl, until thick and very sticky like cookie dough (you may not need all of the confectioner’s sugar so stop when it has the consistency of cookie dough).